robertkirsz/vmanager/README.md

 ### Info

 The app is made with Create React App using TypeScript template.
-I'm using React Toolkit to serve global state, and styled-components with Tailwind for styling.
-For that I need to use Craco to rewire CRA in order to modify PostCSS config.
+I'm using Redux Toolkit to serve global state and styled-components with Tailwind CSS for styling.
+For that, I need to use Craco to rewire CRA to modify PostCSS config.